Miners I'm Buying And Why - Part VIII: Sharpshooting Alpha With Junior Mining Plays Of Substance - Small-Cap Stock Observer

 As mentioned, I prefer discovery plays with resources to build on.
 Shareholders prior to the last rollback may have been thrilled over BTR's past drill results, but that Paper now has a nosebleed breakeven.
 However, the Price of BTR today seems to offer value to expand on an existing resource base in addition to new discovery plays.
 Quote V.BTR at our website, which shows a market cap of ~C$38M at C$0.40 per share.
 Then, click the "Financials" tab, and select "Quarterly", which shows BTR's November balance sheet with ~C$2.2M cash, no debt, ~C$21.7M in shareholders' equity, and this needs to be updated with recent cash raised and additional gold resources drilled last year.

 A C$6M Sprott bought-deal Phinancing on February 6 was increased three times to total ~C$14M for 36.16M shares at C$0.28 and 11M flow-through shares at C$0.35.
 On March 14, another ~C$1M closed for 3.66M shares at C$0.28.
-Then, on March 27, Kinross Gold (TSX:K) (NYSE:KGC) made a strategic 9.5% investment of ~C$5.2M for ~15M shares at C$0.35.
+Then, on March 27, Kinross Gold [TSX:K] (NYSE:KGC) made a strategic 9.5% investment of ~C$5.2M for ~15M shares at C$0.35.
 BTR's share capital page shows ~114M fully diluted as of August 23.
 This bumps up to ~180M shares with these raises somewhat toppy again.
 However, the Price seems right at not much of a premium to book, with a loaded treasury now over C$20M and at least four rigs ready to aggressively drill 40k meters and Promote results.

 BTR's 8,126 hectare Gladiator Project is in the Urban-Barry Greenstone Belt, 170km NE of Val-d'Or Quebec.
 Its three main Properties are West Arena, East Arena, and Coliseum.
 Inferred resources so far are 905,000 tonnes grading 9.37g/t Au for 273,000 ounces of gold.
 Eight grams is higher grade than 90% of mines globally.
 BTR just needs to step out and drill a bigger, higher category deposit.
 March 21 news shows more near surface high-grade with 5.0m at 23.6g/t Au and 6.0m at 41.01g/t Au.

 BTR's main focus currently is Gladiator Property consolidation and drilling.
 Strategic acquisitions include the Thubiere Gold Property on March 15, located northwest of Arena and surrounded by Osisko (OTC:OBNNF).
 Thubiere shows historical high-grade gold drill results but was poorly explored.
 BTR also staked four mineral claims at the north edge of the Lacroix Lake block and added other nearby claims.
-On March 30, Durango Resources (TSXV:DGO) (OTC:ATOXF) ptioned all of its Trove Windfall Lake Property for BTR to earn into, a direct extension of Gladiator's southwest mineralized trend.
+On March 30, Durango Resources [TSXV:DGO] (OTC:ATOXF) ptioned all of its Trove Windfall Lake Property for BTR to earn into, a direct extension of Gladiator's southwest mineralized trend.

 BTR also has the 2,221 hectare Larder Lake Gold Project located in the Cadillac/Larder Lake break in eastern Ontario.
 The Bear Lake deposit historic estimate is 3,750,000 tonnes at 5.7g/t for 683,000 ounces of gold inferred.
 The Cheminis deposit historic estimate is 335,000 tonnes at 4.1g/t for 43,800 ounces of gold indicated, and 1,391,000 tonnes at 5.2g/t for 233,400 ounces of gold inferred.